-The mission of the Ames Laboratory Ombuds Program is to provide a place where the Ames Laboratory's R&D partners and other entities with questions about Ames Laboratory R&D may confidentially voice their concerns and seek resolution.
-The Ombuds process aims to improve the Laboratory’s responsiveness to its partners and other concerned firms by providing them with a dedicated, partner-focused point-of-contact, which complements existing decision-making and problem-solution processes.
+Pursuant to the law and USDoE policy, the mission of the Ames Laboratory Tech Transfer Ombuds Program is to provide a place where the Laboratory's private sector R&D partners, and others, may voice their concerns and seek solutions.
+The Ombuds process complements existing Laboratory decision-making and problem-solution processes by providing a dedicated, partner-focused, confidential, neutral, independent point-of-contact.

-- Serve as an impartial third party for discussion of confidential concerns,
+- Serve as an impartial third party in any discussion of confidential concerns,

-- Analyze concerns from several perspectives and set them in context,
+- Analyze those concerns from multiple perspectives and set them in context,

-- Explore the range of options available for resolving a partner's and a firm's concerns, and
+- Explore the range of options available for resolving concerns,

 - Actively seek resolution among the parties, and

 - Focus Laboratory attention on the specific issues in a given case as well as any broader spectrum of such issues that may exist.